 Swansea is one of many places in Wales with a proud sporting history.
 It has produced champions, Olympic athletes and countless rugby stars.
-Now it has a squad at Swansea City FC in the top tier of The Premier League, attracting sell-out crowds of over 20,000 people for every home game.
+Swansea City FC is in the Championship League, attracting sell-out crowds of over 20,000 people for every home game.

 The Liberty Stadium is a contemporary arena on the outskirts of Swansea.
 It’s an atmospheric cauldron fit to host the giants of British and European football – clubs such as Manchester United, Chelsea, Manchester City, Liverpool and Arsenal.
 To start and end your visit to Swansea at the Liberty Stadium would be to turn your back on some unforgettable experiences.
 This is a great time to visit Swansea and the surrounding area.

 The literary figure Dylan Thomas is one of Swansea’s most famous sons.
 He called Swansea “An ugly, lovely town…” There’s more pride and affection in those four words than you might imagine.
 It’s typical of the understated humour of the people who live here.